 Signs of Dyslexia in Young Children

-Many children struggle with reading, writing and math at one time or another.
-When elementary school students struggle in these areas on a continuing basis over time, they may have a learning disability such as dyslexia.
+As a disability advocate and writer who covers disability issues, I have observed that learning disabilities can be difficult to detect in children.
+Many students struggle with reading, writing, and math at one time or another.
+When elementary school students struggle in these areas on a continuing basis over time, however, they may have a learning disability such as dyslexia.

 Young children with dyslexia tend to be unusually early or late in reaching milestones such as crawling, walking, and talking.
 They have trouble communicating and relating socially to their peers.
 Concepts such as the days of the week, the alphabet, colors, shapes, and numbers are difficult for children with dyslexia to grasp.
 It is also difficult to name people and objects.

 They are slow to understand the connection between sounds and letters.
 Young children will be slow to develop fine motor skills such as holding a pencil correctly, using zippers and buttons, or brushing their teeth.

 Has an unusual pencil grip – could be fistlike, awkward, or tight